SpacehuhnTech/esp8266_deauther/README.md

 The ESP upload tool can't communicate with the chip, make sure the right port is selected!
 You can also try out different USB ports and cables.
-If this doesn't solve it you may have to install USB drivers.
+If this doesn't solve it, you may have to install USB drivers.
 Which drivers you need depends on the board, most boards use a cp2102 or ch340.

 **AP scan doesn't work**